the-isf-academy/making-with-code-zola/site/content/courses/cs9/unit00/labs/lab10_decomposition/_index.md

 ---
-title: 8.
-Decomposition
+title: 9.
+Animation I
 type: lab
-draft: true
+# draft: true
 ---

-# Decomposition Lab
+# Animation I Lab

-In this lab we are going to explore a key computer science concept, decomposition.
+In this lab we are going to explore different ways you can animate using the Turtle.
+This will require us to understand a key computer science concept, decomposition.

+---

 ## [0] What is Decomposition?